microsoft/tensorflow-directml-plugin/test/README.md

 - `test.<group>.<test>.xml` : Abseil Testing results for a single test.
 - `summary.<group>.json` : overall results for the entire group (if `--summarize` used).

 You can inspect the result files manually to see the detailed errors and results.
 However, the `--summarize` option can be used to parse the result files and give you a high-level summary.
-You may see output like the following:
+You will see output like the following:

 ```
 ================================================================================